POLICY: Medical Practice Observation/Experience

 - Present themselves to patients, physicians, in their curriculum vitae, or on any application form, as being a “Physician Assistant,” “Assistant Physician,” “Clinical Associate,” Clinical Assistant,” or any type of medical trainee as a consequence of or while participating in a Medical Practice Observation/Experience.

-- Bill Saskatchewan Medical Services Plan on behalf of the participant.
+- Bill Saskatchewan Medical Services Plan for any services provided by the observer.

 The duration of a Medical Practice Observation/Experience is at the discretion of the supervising physician.
-International Medical Graduate participants are encouraged to obtain Medical Practice Observations/ Experiences with more than one physician to enhance their opportunity to make connections in the medical profession.
+IMG participants are encouraged to obtain Medical Practice Observations/ Experiences with more than one physician to enhance their opportunity to make connections in the medical profession.

 The College of Physicians and Surgeons of Saskatchewan has adapted this from a document prepared by the Alberta College of Physicians and Surgeons.
 The Saskatchewan College gratefully acknowledges that work.